jeftegoes/AwsOverview/AWS RDS.md

   - Possibility to encrypt the master & read replicas with AWS KMS - AES-256 encryption.
   - Encryption has to be defined at launch time.
   - If the master is not encrypted, the read replicas cannot be encrypted.
-  - Transparent Data Encryption (TDE) available for Oracle and SQL Server.
 - In-flight encryption:
   - SSL certificates to encrypt data to RDS in flight.
   - Provide SSL options with trust certificate when connecting to database.